Author: Jeff Bacon

 Lead Fathers’ Rights Attorney

-Jeff Bacon is an Oklahoma family law attorney representing fathers in dissolution of marriage cases across the Oklahoma City metro.
-His practice covers petition filing, temporary order strategy, contested issue management, and the procedural steps that hold a case together from filing to decree in Oklahoma, Cleveland, Canadian, and Logan counties.
+Jeff Bacon is an Oklahoma family law attorney.
+He represents fathers in dissolution of marriage cases across the Oklahoma City metro.
+His practice covers petition filing, temporary order strategy, and contested issues.
+He manages the procedural steps that hold a case together from filing to decree.
+He serves Oklahoma, Cleveland, Canadian, and Logan counties.

 Oklahoma Bar Association #33721